 - Email delivery failures

-- Performance optimization requests
+- Performance optimisation requests

 - Security incident responses

-The best hosts consistently deliver knowledgeable responses within 30 minutes.
+The best hosts deliver knowledgeable responses within 30 minutes.
 Budget providers often take 24+ hours for technical issues.

 Pricing and Value Calculations